redbooth/api-docs/parts/tasks.md

     + assigned (optional, string, `true`) ...
 The task can be assigned or unassigned, =true or =false.
     + archived (optional, string, `true`) ...
 Tasks are archived once they have been completed and this parameter can be =true or =false.
     + status (optional, string, `resolved`) ...
 Tasks can have different status: new, open, hold, resolved or rejected.
+    + archived_project (optional, string, `false`) ...
+Whether the request should include tasks that belong to archived projects or not.
+They are included by default.

 + Response 200